devkitspaces/vagrant-desktop/docs/components/basics.md

 * `getoptlong` - The [GetoptLong](http://ruby-doc.org/stdlib-2.1.0/libdoc/getoptlong/rdoc/GetoptLong.html) class allows you to parse command line options similarly to the GNU getopt_long() C library call.
 * `yaml` - The [YAML](https://ruby-doc.org/stdlib-1.9.3/libdoc/yaml/rdoc/YAML.html) module provides a Ruby interface for data serialization in YAML format.

-## Acknowledgements

-The project icon is by [Maxi Koichi from the Noun Project](docs/icon/README.md).